yfen955/12-labours-app/README.md

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).

+## End-to-end Testing

+This repo is set up to run testing automatically when there are any commits in GitHub.
+You can see all testing results on the `Actions` page and [Cypress Cloud](https://cloud.cypress.io/projects/zadmv6/runs?branches=%5B%5D&committers=%5B%5D&flaky=%5B%5D&page=1&status=%5B%5D&tags=%5B%5D&timeRange=%7B%22startDate%22%3A%221970-01-01%22%2C%22endDate%22%3A%222038-01-19%22%7D).

+To run the testing manually, please run this command: `yarn cypress open`.
+Then click on `E2E Testing` and select any browser you prefer.
+Finally choose the testing you want to run.

 ## Special Directories

-You can create the following extra directories, some of which have special behaviors.
+You can create the following extra directories, some of which have special behaviours.
 Only `pages` is required; you can delete them if you don't want to use their functionality.

 ### `assets`